 Two very heavily pretreated patients had major reductions in cancer markers.
 A patient with metastatic colon cancer who had received seven prior lines of multi-drug chemotherapy had a reduction in his CEA from 18,542 to 6,441 and a decrease in CA 19-9 from 18,105 to 13,238.
 A patient with metastatic prostate carcinoma who had also received seven prior lines of therapy showed a reduction of his PSA from 649 to 350 and of his LDH from 435 to 220.
 It is very rare to see evidence of response in cancer patients with solid tumors even after four or five previous lines of therapy.

-Using the data generated from the Phase 1 trials, we are preparing for two Phase 2 trials; one in glioblastoma and the other in mesothelioma.
+Using the data generated from the Phase 1 trials, we have initiated a Phase 2 trial in glioblastoma.

 Glioblastoma as a Target for Liposomal Curcumin

 Our Phase 2 trial in first line glioblastoma patients is currently underway.

 Glioblastoma, is the most common primary brain tumor, and has few available therapies providing significant improvement in survival.
 Glioblastoma has the highest number of cases of primary malignant tumors of the brain, with over 14,000 new cases annually in the United States.
 Additionally, glioblastoma patients have limited survival with current treatment, allowing for rapid evaluation of endpoint criteria.
 The market for glioblastoma alone is projected at over $3 billion by 2024.